NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Seahawks: B-

-The Seahawks offense was so bad in this game that it was basically a Christmas miracle that Seattle was able to win.
-The Seahawks totaled just 136 yards in the game, making them just the third team since 2011 to win a game with 140 yards of offense or less.
+The Seahawks' offense was so bad in this game that it was basically a Christmas miracle that Seattle was able to win.
+Seattle had just 136 yards, making them just the third team since 2011 to win a game with 140 yards of offense or less.
 The Seahawks also had more penalty yards (142) than offensive yards in this game.
-Of course, if your offense is that bad and you still win, that means your defense did something right, and the Seahawks D did a lot of things right in this game.
+Of course, if your offense is that bad and you still win, that means your defense did something right, and the Seahawks' D did a lot of things right in this game.
 Not only did they force three turnovers -- including a Justin Coleman pick-six in the third quarter -- but they also sacked Dak Prescott four times.

 Cowboys: C-

-There's going to be a lot of people in the Cowboys organization who will probably be kicking themselves after this game, including Dan Bailey, The Cowboys kicker, who went into the game as the second-most accurate kicker in NFL history, missed two big field goals in the fourth quarter (from 34 and 48 yards).
+There are going to be a lot of people in the Cowboys organization who will probably be kicking themselves after this game, including Dan Bailey.
+The Cowboys kicker, who went into the game as the second-most accurate kicker in NFL history, missed two big field goals in the fourth quarter (from 34 and 48 yards).
 Jason Garrett will also probably be kicking himself for inexplicably giving Ezekiel Elliott zero touches after having a first-and-goal from Seattle's 3-yard line in the fourth quarter.
-Dak Prescott will likely be kicking himself too for throwing two interceptions.
+Dak Prescott will likely be kicking himself for throwing two interceptions.
 With the loss, the Cowboys are now eliminated from playoff contention.

 Arizona 23-0 over N.Y.
 Giants